OfficeDev/office-js-docs-pr/docs/design/navigation-patterns.md

 | Do    | Don't |
 | :---- | :---- |
 | Ensure the user has a clearly visible navigation option. | Don't complicate the navigation process by using non-standard UI.
-| Utilize the following components as applicable to allow users to navigate through your add-in. | Don't make it difficult for the user to access navigational controls within the UI
+| Utilize the following components as applicable to allow users to navigate through your add-in. | Don't make it difficult for the user to understand their current place or context within the add-in

 <br/>